mrpappas/lab-rat/Interviews/Jeff Edmondson - Christophe Mandy Interview.md

 **Host:** Uh, one thing that's about this that's interesting to me with this whole mission is the flight path and how long it's taking.
 So it was launched back on November 13th.
 It's going to loiter at L2 near Earth basically for a year.
 So why is it going to stay near us for a year before it makes that push towards Mars?

 **Kristoff Mandy (Rocket Lab) (7:44):** Yeah.
-So the um the optimal trajectory to Mars uh happens every 26 months when the the Earth and Mars uh orbits orbital planes kind of align and when you can do um you know either a [unclear] transfer or [unclear] maneuver to get from Earth to Mars.
+So the um the optimal trajectory to Mars uh happens every 26 months when the the Earth and Mars uh orbits, orbital planes kind of align and when you can do um you know either a Hohmann transfer or Hohmann maneuver to get from Earth to Mars.

 And and that happened last uh September and the next one is in November next year.
 And so originally we were planning to launch last September but uh there were delays with the launch vehicle and uh ultimately uh we missed the launch window and so uh the you know the the  simplest solution is then to wait for the next launch window.

 But NASA decided to launch us early and have us wait for that planetary alignment in space and use the time in space to already do some of the science.

 The the satellites are intended to measure um primarily solar activity, but it's really space weather.
 So, it's the effects of the solar wind on the Martian atmosphere.
 But we can already look at the effects of the solar wind in the Earth environment and in particular in an area known as the magnetotail, which is a zone uh you know behind the Earth as it sweeps its way around the sun.
-That has interesting properties from a heliophysics perspective. [unclear]
+That has interesting properties from a heliophysics perspective.

 **Host (8:59):** Yeah, I didn't think of that.
 That's interesting because I thought, okay, they're just going to sit there and have on standby.
 But you're actually doing some science while we're waiting to go to Mars.